iamkirankumaryadav/Library/Data Science/Normalization vs Standardization.md

 Visualization | Straight line	| Right-angle movements (Horizontal + Vertical)

 ### **Benefits**
-1. Helps the gradient descent to converge (reach the local minimum point) more quickly.
+1. Helps the **gradient descent** to converge (reach the local minimum point) more quickly when features are normalized.
-2. Helps the model to learn appropriate weights for each independent feature.
+2. Helps the model to learn appropriate weights for each independent feature during training.
 3. The model prioritizes the features with a high range even if the feature is irrelevant.
 4. A feature with a low **range** is ignored even if it is a better feature for model training.
 5. Large-scale features play a dominating role in the model.
 Scaling discourages domination.
-6. Reduces the effect of outliers.
-Improves the model's accuracy and performance.
+6. Help the model generalize better on unseen data by reducing the impact of outliers, improving the model's accuracy and performance.

 ### **Transformation:**
-- Split the data set into a train set and a test set.
+- Split the data set into a **train set** and a **test set**.
-- Apply the same transformation on the train set and the test set (Consistency)
+- Apply the same transformation on the **train set** and the **test set** (Consistency)
-- No need to scale dependent variable | target vector.
+- No need to scale the dependent variable | target vector and categorical features (But needs encoding)
 - **fit():** Learn parameters and scales of data that will be needed to transform the data. | Apply only on a train set.
-- **transform():** Transforms data based on what it learns from **fit()** | Apply on the train and test set.
+- **transform():** Transforms data based on what it learns during **fit()** | Apply on the train and test set.
 - **fit_transform():** First learn and then apply in place | Apply only on the train set.
 - Prevents **data leakage**: **Sharing information** of **train set** with **test set**.
 - Data Leakage happens when the scaling parameters calculated from the entire dataset are applied to the training and test sets.

 ### **How to Prevent Data Leakage?**
-- Split the dataset properly into training, validation and test sets (No overlapping or replacement)
+- Split the dataset properly into training, validation and testing sets (No overlapping or replacement)
 - Calculate the scaling parameters (mean, median, standard deviation, min, max, etc) exclusively on the training set.
 - Use the scaling parameters obtained from the training set to transform both the training set and test sets.
 - Never apply **fit_transform()** directly on the test set.
 Also, remove duplicate data using **drop_duplicates()**.